cdanielsen/blog/content/blog/on-streams-and-promises/index.md

 splashAuthorUrl: https://unsplash.com/@marcwieland95
 ---

 I recently worked on a service that involved consuming large amounts of data, processing it in various ways, and then sending it somewhere else.
-This seemed like the perfect oppurtunity to dig into one of node's core concepts: [streams](https://nodejs.org/api/stream.html).
+This seemed like the perfect opportunity to dig into one of node's core concepts: [streams](https://nodejs.org/api/stream.html).

 [Streams](https://nodejs.org/api/process.html#process_process_stdout) [are](https://nodejs.org/api/http.html#http_class_http_incomingmessage) [everywhere](https://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options) in node, and once you get the hang of using them, they are delightful.
 I found many [solid](https://www.freecodecamp.org/news/node-js-streams-everything-you-need-to-know-c9141306be93/) [articles](https://flaviocopes.com/nodejs-streams/) that cover the basics, but I wanted to touch on something that came up while combining streams with another core node concept: [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).